macbuse/macbuse.github.io/FN_ANAL/index.md

 # M1 Analyse fonctionelle

 This page is a repo for exchanges in the TD group TD-1.
+It will be updated regularly often more than once a day.
+It is convenient for me because it looks good on my phone so I can  check things.

+I'm sorry
-I'm sorry this is in english but I don'h have my french keyboard.
+this is in english but I don'h have my french keyboard.

 - [Course